-Steven M. Kowal concentrates in complex criminal and civil litigation, particularly antitrust, cartel and trade regulation, enforcement proceedings initiated by the U.S. Food and Drug Administration against pharmaceutical, medical device and food manufacturers, and health care, securities and business matters.
+Steven M. Kowal concentrates in government investigations and complex criminal and civil litigation, particularly antitrust, cartel and trade regulation, enforcement proceedings initiated by the U.S. Food and Drug Administration against pharmaceutical, medical device and food manufacturers, and health care, securities and business matters.
 He also conducts internal investigations for major corporations.

 Mr. Kowal has extensive federal trial experience.
 He has successfully defended numerous companies and individuals in many grand jury investigations and criminal prosecutions.
 He also has defended and successfully resolved numerous government civil enforcement proceedings relating to antitrust, the FDA and the Federal Trade Commission, and he has defended qui tam whistleblower actions.
 Several matters have involved complex parallel criminal and civil proceedings.